opencv/opencv/modules/ml/doc/support_vector_machines.rst

     Returns the current SVM parameters.

-This function may be used to get the optimal parameters that were obtained while automatically training ``CvSVM::train_auto`` .
+This function may be used to get the optimal parameters obtained while automatically training ``CvSVM::train_auto`` .

 .. index:: CvSVM::get_support_vector*